leonkyaw/100-Days-Python/Demien Hirst Spot Painting/readme.md

-This project use Turtle package to replicate Demian Hirst spot painting which was sold millions of dollars.
+This project use Turtle package and colorgram package to extract the color from image and replicate Demian Hirst spot painting which was sold in auction for millions of dollars.